RitaAhmadi/ritaahmadi.github.io/index.md

     <!-- Bio + Links -->
     <div class="about-text">
      <p> I am <strong>Rita Ahmadi</strong>; a stipendiary lecturer at Mansfield College,
   <em>University of Oxford</em>.
-Before that, I was postdoctoral researcher at the
+Before that, I was a postdoctoral researcher at the
   Department of Mathematics, <em>Imperial College London</em>.
 I did my
   <em>DPhil</em> at Quantum Group based at the Department of Computer Science,
   <em>University of Oxford</em>.
 During my PhD, I worked on topological quantum